npm/npm/doc/json.md

 dependencies and paths set up properly by npm.
 (In fact, "main" is just sugar around setting a module named "index".)

+## man

+Specify either a single file or an array of filenames to put in place for the `man` program to find.

+If only a single file is provided, then it's installed such that it is the result from `man <pkgname>`, regardless of its actual filename.
+For example:

+    { "name" : "foo"
+    , "man" : "./man/doc.1"
+    }

+would link the `./man/doc.1` file in such that it is the target for `man foo`

+If the filename doesn't start with the package name, then it's prefixed.
+So, this:

+    { "name" : "foo"
+    , "man" : [ "./man/foo.1", "./man/bar.1" ]
+    }

+will create files to do `man foo` and `man foo-bar`.

+Man files must end with a number, and optionally a `.gz` suffix if they are compressed.
+The number dictates which man section the file is installed into.

+    { "name" : "foo"
+    , "man" : [ "./man/foo.1", "./man/foo.2" ]
+    }

+will create entries for `man foo` and `man 2 foo`

 ## directories

 The CommonJS [Packages](http://wiki.commonjs.org/wiki/Packages/1.0) spec details a